 Pregnancies that are too close together

-Any vaginal bleeding late during pregnancy is considered a warning sign, except for the bloody show, which is only a small amount of blood mixed with mucus and which does not last long.
+Any vaginal bleeding late during pregnancy is considered a warning sign, except for the mucus plug or bloody show, which only has a small amount of blood and does not last long.

-Doctors are particularly concerned about women who have fainted, feel light-headed, or have a racing heart—symptoms that suggest very low blood pressure.
+Doctors are particularly concerned about women who have fainted, feel light-headed, or have a rapid heart rate—symptoms that suggest very low blood pressure.

 The following symptoms are also cause for concern: